atreyasha/dotfiles/develop.md

     spacemacs etc.

-3.  work on update script which updates all submodules to latest commits, and also updates misc. code bases such as melpa, vim, etc.
+3.  work on update script which updates all submodules to latest upstream commits, and also updates misc. code bases such as melpa, vim, etc.

 4.  keep gnupg, ssh, neomutt and other directories in a private stow repo